I - THE NAME OF THE ASSOCIATION

 - recipients of the ACCUO Distinguished Service Award

 V - EXECUTIVE COMMITTEE

-There shall be an executive committee composed of the association officers, namely, a President, Secretary, Treasurer, and two members-at-large selected, if possible, one from eastern Canada and one from western Canada.
+There shall be an executive committee composed of the association officers, namely, a President, Secretary, Treasurer, and two members selected, if possible, one from eastern Canada and one from western Canada.
 The immediate past President will be an ex officio member of the executive committee.
 Officers will be elected from the membership normally by electronic voting taking place at the latest 20 days before the Annual General Meeting and serve a two-year term beginning July 1.
 Officers may be re-elected, but may normally not serve more than two consecutive terms in a particular position.
 In the event of a vacancy on the executive committee, the remaining officers may appoint a replacement to serve until the position is filled normally by electronic voting before the next Annual General Meeting.